Past exhibitions at Leighton House

 14 November 2014 to 6 April 2015

-A Victorian Obsession.
-The Pérez Simón collection at Leighton House Museum presented over fifty exceptional and rarely exhibited paintings by leading Victorian artists.
-All works belong to the Mexican collector Juan Antonio Pérez Simón and form the largest private collection of Victorian art outside the UK.
-Six important pictures by Leighton himself made their return to the house in which they were first painted.
+An exhibition of over fifty exceptional and rarely exhibited paintings by leading Victorian artists.
 The highlight of the collection was the magnificent The Roses of Heliogabalus (1888) by Lawrence Alma-Tadema, one of the most iconic images in Victorian art .